 - digital Single Market

-In these key sectors, the Communication identified 23 legislative acts which had been already adopted, together with further 14 legislative proposals aiming at adopting new acts or amending existing ones.
+In these key sectors, the Communication identified 23 legislative acts already adopted, together with further 14 legislative proposals to adopt new acts or amend existing ones.
 12 other important measures were also taken from the 2011 Single Market Act.

-As of 1 May 2015, 19 of the 26 legislative proposals have been already adopted (2 others have been withdrawn by the Commission).
+As of 1 December 2015, 19 of the 26 legislative proposals have been adopted (2 others were withdrawn by the Commission).
+Among the adopted proposals, in June 2015, 1 Directive (2012/34/EU establishing a single European railway area) repealed 3 legislative acts in the transport sector.

 As regards implementation of the identified legislative acts, the Communication called on Member States to: